 Figure 8.
-Channel occupancy for all hits and for hits in time with the trigger (right).
+Channel occupancy for all hits and for hits in time with the trigger.

-The three contributions can be seen in Figure 8 which depicts the counting rate of ~ 25 % of the prototype channels.
-Beam muons appear as broads peaks (the peak shapes are partly the result of the channel mapping) and a few relatively noisy channels are spotted as isolated peaks.
-The background from cosmic particles is essentially flat which demonstrates good noise conditions.
-By applying a cut on the time of the trigger ($\Delta t = 1 \mu s$), cosmics and noise hits are fully suppressed as illustrated in Figure 8.
+The three contributions can be seen in Figure 8 which depicts the counting rate of $\sim 25\%$ of 285 the prototype channels.
+Beam muons appear as broads peaks (the peak shapes are partly the result 286 of the channel mapping) and a few relatively noisy channels are spotted as isolated peaks.
+The 287 background from cosmic particles is essentially flat which demonstrates good noise conditions.
+By 288 applying a cut on the time of the trigger ($\Delta t = 1 \ \mu s$), cosmics and noise hits are fully suppressed as 289 illustrated in Figure 8.
 It can be noted that this cut removes some hits from beam particles as well.
-These particles traverse the prototype during a readout.
-Although vetoed by the trigger, they can still be recorded by the prototype because its dead time is shorter than that of the telescope and because its electronics is self-triggered.
+290 These particles traverse the prototype during a readout.
+Although vetoed by the trigger, they can 291 still be recorded by the prototype because its dead time is shorter than the one of the telescope and 292 because its electronics is self-triggered.
+293

-4.2 Trigger-less operation
+294 4.2 Trigger-less operation